H0L0GH05t/selfreplicator/README.md

 - To set up git for the first time follow the instructions [in this guide](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup).
 - Download the zip containing the app's code from the GitHub repository and unzip it, or clone it locally with git.
 - Open a command prompt in the project root directory (inside selfreplicatingapp-master) and type git init to turn this project into a git repository.
-- Next, you will need to [create a free Heroku account](https://www.heroku.com").
+- Next, you will need to [create a free Render account](https://www.render.com") and connect it to GitHub.
-- Navigate to heroku's website and select your newly created app from the dashboard.
-On the settings page for the app, find the "Buildpacks" and click the "Add a buildpack" button, select Python, and save changes.
-Note the domain will be listed next to "Domains and certificates" right below "Buildpacks".
-You will need this URL for the next step.
+- Navigate to render's website and select the new button and create a new Web Service.
+- Connect to the GitHub repository from your own account, or via the project's public url.
+- Set the name for your web service, this will be used for the url as well.
+- Select the branch of the repository to use, in most cases it will be 'main'.
+- Runtime should be Python 3.
+- For the Start Command, add "gunicorn githubapps.wsgi".
+- The Build Command should be "pip install -r requirements.txt"
+- Once set up, you should be able to deploy by clicking the manual deploy button.
+- Congratulations!
+The app is now deployed and can be seen using its URL.

+- In order to set this up from your own repository copy there's a few more steps to follow.
 - Next we need to get the necessary client IDs to connect to GitHub's API.
 To do this, follow the prompts to create a new OAuth app on GitHub for this project [here](https://github.com/settings/applications/new).
-- The homepage URL should be the domain provided by Heroku, for example: "https://my-app-name.herokuapp.com".
+- The homepage URL should be the domain provided by render which appears on the dashboard for your web service, for example: "https://my-app-name.onrender.com".
 Set the "Authorization callback URL" to the results page of the app.
-For example, "https://my-app-name.herokuapp.com/results".
+For example, "https://my-app-name.onrender.com/results".
 Hit the button to register this app and you'll be taken to the app's info screen.
 - Edit the SETUP.txt file in the root folder of the project by copying and pasting the values for "client_id" and "client_secret" from the app info page on GitHub into the labeled spots, then save and close the file.
 - Open a command prompt this same folder and type setup.bat to run the batch file.
 It will run python -m venv venv to create a python virtual environment. folder in the project root, then pip install -r requirements.txt to install required python libraries.
 It will also read the Client ID and Client Secret ID you copied to the SETUP.txt file, generate a Secret ID, and paste these values into the settings.py file in the githubapps folder.
-- Now that it has been created and set up, you can deploy it by typing git push heroku master.
+- Now that it has been created and set up, you can deploy it by typing git push master.
-- Ensure that at least one instance of the app is running by typing heroku ps:scale web=1.
-- Congratulations!
-The app is now deployed and can be seen using its URL.
-- As a handy shortcut, you can open the website from the command prompt as well with heroku open.
+- On render, you can now manually deploy again for the latest commit to your repository.

 To run the app Locally:

 - Type python manage.py collectstatic into the command prompt.
 This will collect all the static files so that they can be served correctly while running locally.
-- Next, type heroku local web -f Procfile.windows if you're using Windows or heroku local web on a Unix system.
+- Type python manage.py runserver into the command prompt.
+This should start the built-in django server for running locally.
 - Open your web browser to http://localhost:5000">http://localhost:5000).
 You should see your app running locally.
 - To stop the app from running locally, go back to your command prompt window and press Ctrl+C to exit.